How our Bliss Filters work

 Dorado, Puerto Rico

-The resort: All the raves about the Dorado Beach, which opened in December 2012, are well-deserved.
+The resort: All the raves about 12-year-old Dorado Beach are well-deserved.
 With just 115 all-beachfront units on an estate once owned by one of the Rockefellers, this getaway respects its surroundings while raising the bar for casual elegance.
 What’s more, North American work-hounds on a short leash can easily fly there.

 The golf: There are four 18-hole courses on site, the star of which is Robert Trent Jones, Sr.’s East Course.
 Jones Jr. has restored 15 of its 18 holes, using native sand for contoured bunkers and fast Champion Bermuda grass on the greens.
 This 7,200-yard beauty is both challenging from the championship tees and negotiable from (our recommendation) the forward tees.